 Melanie completed her MFA at the University of Southern California in Film and Television Production.

-She currently serves in the Human Rights committee for Young Entertainment Activists.
+She currently serves as the chair of the Human Rights committee for Young Entertainment Activists.

-Representation of complex characters that celebrate diversity in culture, gender, mixed-abilities and sexuality.
+Representation of complex characters that celebrate diversity/ mergers in culture, gender, mixed-abilities and sexuality.

 Every project should be a safe place for collaborators to be bold and push creative boundaries in how to tell the story.